aleonasmi/Google_Search_Validation/README.md

 Execution

-Change directories to the location of the project you cloned Execute in command prompt: mvn clean test -Dkwd="quality assurance" -DlinkToValidate="http://en.wikipedia.org/wiki/Quality_assurance" -DexpectedAmount="109000000"
+Change directory to the location of the project you cloned.
+Execute in command prompt:
+mvn clean test -Dkwd="quality assurance" -DlinkToValidate="http://en.wikipedia.org/wiki/Quality_assurance" -DexpectedAmount="109000000"